primev/mev-commit-bridge/standard/bridge-v1/README.md

 Note to bridge from the mev-commit chain back to L1, the same protocol is used.
 Except mev-commit chain ether is burned upon initiating a bridge operation, and ether is unlocked on L1 upon bridge completion.
 Therefore the relayer should be concurrently monitoring both chains for events.

-## V2 Notes
+## V2 Design

-V2 of the standard bridge should incorporate merkle attestations of cross chain messages, and could possibly focus on a more decentralized bridging architecture.
+V2 of the standard bridge should incorporate merkle attestations of cross chain messages, and introduce more decentralized relaying architecture.

+### Merkle Attestations

 From some initial research, it seems like multiple bridging projects rely on merkle proof data being relayed across chains.
 The main difference seems to be what validator set is responsible for attesting to or managing the canonical merkle root to verify against.

-V2 could also focus on having multiple validators.

 Inspiration: